orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 ##### *Parameters*

 key1, key2, keyN: keys identifying the different sets on which we will apply the intersection.

 ##### *Return value*

 Array, contain the result of the intersection between those keys.
-If the intersection between the different sets is empty, the return value will be empty array.
+If the intersection beteen the different sets is empty, the return value will be empty array.

 ##### *Examples*
 ~~~